-This perfect Apple Puffed Pancake recipe aka Dutch Baby is what I think of when I want to make a special breakfast treat.
-Even though the presentation looks as if I slaved in the kitchen for hours, it really is very simple to make.
+This perfect apple puffed pancake recipe, also known as a German Dutch Baby pancake, is what I think of when I want to make a special breakfast treat.
+A light batter filled with air pockets and topped with warm cooked fruit is made in a cast-iron pan and really is very simple to make.

-When this apple puff pancake recipe is placed on the table, it just oozes “you are special” just like the syrupy cinnamon that coats each slice of apple.
+When this apple pancakes recipe is placed on the table, it just oozes “you are special” just like the syrupy cinnamon that coats each slice of apple.

 I love that of all the recipes I make, this is the one my father requests most.
-Our house has a birthday coming up soon, kids returning from college and Mother's Day and Father's Day are around the corner.
+It is perfect for a fall brunch, birthday breakfast, or to serve for a special dessert.

 Everything you will need to make these simple Dutch apple pancakes!
 Simple ingredients create a perfect puff pancake recipe!